 sudo snap remove <snap_name>

 With different Linux distributions running different package managers and formats, there is no single way of installing an application in every Linux distribution the same way.
-Snap can be the solution to this problem, over-coming the installation issues (like a missing library) and making sure you are running the latest version!
+Snap can solve this problem, over-coming the installation issues (like a missing library) and ensuring you are running the latest version!

 What do you think about snaps?
 Do tell us in the comments.